manuelbento19/generators-with-vue/README.md

 # generators-vue

 ![Image Preview](./public/preview.png)
-This project was developed to demonstrate how to create and use generators in JavaScript applications, exploring their functionality and benefits for asynchronous flow control and process optimization.
+This project was developed with the aim of demonstrating how to create and use generators in JavaScript applications, exploring their functionalities and benefits for asynchronous flow control and process optimization.
+In particular, the application uses generators to implement infinite scrolling, where dynamic data loading happens efficiently as the user scrolls the page, without the need to load all the data at once.

 ## Project Setup